jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 >Use `npm run watch:libraries` for automatically run the command above when required files were changed.

-A command to automatically remove all `//_heroes_replace_//` string in the Modules folder.
-This allows for less human errors.
+Automatically removes all `//_heroes_replace_//` strings in the Modules folder, reducing the chance of human error.

 After exported and saved the galaxy file, run this command and enter Try mode to test it out.